cloudflare/Cloudflare-CPanel/README.md

 NOTES:
 - Be sure to replace [YOUR_HOST_API_KEY] and [YOUR_COMPANY_NAME] with the appropriate values

+## Localization

+The English localization will always be up to date and is located at `config/en.js`.
+In the future we plan to support more languages by default but if you would like to localize the plugin in your language in the mean time follow these steps:
+1. Copy `config/en.js` as `config/[LANGUAGE CODE].js` and translate it.
+2. Edit `config.js` and set `"locale": "[LANGUAGE CODE]"` using the same language code from step 1.

+## Full Zone Provisioning

+The plugin now supports Full Zone Provisioning but it is disabled by default.
+If you would like to enable it for your customers simple edit `config.js` so that `"featureManagerIsFullZoneProvisioningEnabled": true,`

 ### Uninstalling the cPanel Plugin

 An uninstall script has been provided to unregister the plugin with cPanel and remove all CloudFlare specific files from the server to deactivate the plugin.